Joy Everett

 Joy Everett (born 1953) is an Australian botanist.
 During her 28-year career at the National Herbarium in Sydney, she described 121 genera, species and subspecies.
 Her research focused on Asteraceae and Poaceae and she has collected 2,285 specimens across Australia, but none in the Northern Territory.

-In 1990 Everett graduated from the University of Sydney with a MSc for her thesis, "Systematic relationships of the Australian stipeae (Poaceae)".
+In 1990 Everett graduated from the University of Sydney with a MSc for her thesis, Systematic relationships of the Australian stipeae (Poaceae).
+Everett was an active member with the National Herbarium of New South Wales from 1980 to her retirement in December 2008.